ReturnHelper/return-request-api-docs/source/Webhook.rst

 Introduction
 -------------------------

-For information that are not instantly available during an api call, notification callbacks are sent to our clients webhook once the information are ready.
-This page explains how webhook and notification works.
+Webhooks in the Return Helper API are used for sending notifications to clients when certain information is not immediately available during an API call.
+This section explains how webhooks and notifications function.

 .. _notification_endpoint:

 Notification Endpoint
 *********************

+**Purpose**

-It is an endpoint provided by our clients to receive notifications.
-Return Helper API notifies client's system about data update or result of request.
+An endpoint for clients to receive notifications about data updates or request results.

-Clients must provide notification endpoint to the Return Helper team.
-To setup please contact support@returnhelper.com for support.
+Clients must provide a notification endpoint to the Return Helper team.
+Contact support@returnhelper.com for assistance.

-Webhooks handling session
+Handling Webhook Events
 *************************

-**Handle duplicate events**
+**Duplicate Events**

-Webhook endpoints might occasionally receive the same event more than once.
+Webhook endpoints might receive the same event more than once.
+Implement idempotent event processing to avoid duplicates, such as logging processed events.
-We advise you to guard against duplicated event receipts by making your event processing idempotent.
-One way of doing this is logging the events you’ve processed, and then not processing already-logged events.

-**Order of events**

-RH does not guarantee delivery of events in the order in which they are generated.
+**Event Order**

+The order of event delivery is not guaranteed.
+Design your endpoint to handle events in any order.
-For example warehouse receive the parcel and upload images
+For example warehouse receive the parcel and upload images.

 * :ref:`notification-MarkReceived`
 * :ref:`notification-changeLineItemImage`